rue or false? The SAT is harder than the ACT.

 MYTH #11: Send scores to prospective schools after you get your results.

 Free is good.
-Sending scores to four schools is included in your test registration, while sending scores afterwards will cost you (ACT: $15/school; SAT: first four schools free up to 9 days after test; then $12/school).
+Sending scores to four schools is included in your test registration, while sending scores afterwards will cost you (ACT: $15/school; SAT: first four schools free up to 9 days after test, then $12/school; both tests offer waivers to eligible students).
 If you don’t think you did well (sick, not prepared, etc.), you have the right to cancel scores by completing a form before you leave the test center or downloading and mailing a cancel request within five days of your test date for either test.
 Both tests allow you to send just your best rather than all scores, though some colleges prefer or require all your scores.
 So, visit SAT’s College Search or the college website to check each college’s test score policy.
 For other score reporting questions, try ACT Score FAQs or SAT Score FAQs.

 MYTH #12: ACT & SAT test scores are all that matter for college admissions.